 Dr Easterine Kire, poet, short story writer and novelist, was born in Kohima, Nagaland, a state in Northeast India.
+Her tales drawn from her indigenous Naga culture are now stem from her home in Arctic Norway.

 In 2011 she was awarded the Governor’s medal for excellence in Naga literature.